-Islamic Empire & the Reconquista
+Islamic Empire & The Reconquista

-For me one of the most important points of “Anthropology and the Savage Slot” is to recapture the historical events that preceded the formation of anthropology as an academic discipline.
-One of the crucial processes is to understand how Europe came to see itself as Christian and as “the West”:
+One of the most important points of “Anthropology and the Savage Slot” was to recapture the historical events that preceded the formation of anthropology as an academic discipline.
+To accomplish this, we need to understand how Europe came to see itself as Christian and as “the West”:

 From the point of view of contemporaries, the most important event of the year 1492 was not Columbus’s landing in the Antilles, but the conquest of the Muslim kingdom of Granada and its incorporation into Castile. . . .
 To put it simply, as Christendom became Europe, Europe itself became Christian.
 It is no accident that the fall of Muslim Granada was immediately followed by the expulsion of the Jews from the now Christian territory.
 It is no accident either that the very same individual who signed the public order against the Jews also signed Ferdinand and Isabella’s secret instructions to Columbus.
-(Trouillot:20)
+(Trouillot 2003, 20)